 Supervised recreational swimming, for the most part, is conducted in late afternoon at the swim cove.
 This lovely sheltered area lends itself to all sorts of water activities.
 To begin with, it draws the comfort of afternoon sun to a paradise of medium shallows and sandy bottom and beach.
 All sorts of water craft are available for play: kayaks, surf boards, paddle boards, wind surfers, sunfish sailboats . . . the choices are endless.

-Pursuant to all the various swim activities at Chikopi is the importance of water safety.
+Pursuant to all the various swim activities at Chikopi is the importance of water safety, skills development and learning to swim.
 Survival swimming, sometimes called “drownproofing” is taught to all campers.
 The “buddy system” is adopted, especially for open water swims.
 Lifeguards supervise the various scenes of these activities to ensure security and safety.

 Call Or Email Us For More Information!register now